cimbaklm/docker_odb23c/README.md

 ### For db23c

 This docker compose file will create :
-    - A latest Oracle Database 23c fre for developers with psersistent datafiles
+    - A latest Oracle Database 23c free for developers with psersistent datafiles
     - A latest Oracle REST Data Services connected to the database
     - An Nginx reverse proxy with a backend pointing to the ORDS API